 Pigs = Pork

 Our first venture into keeping pigs at home in Wraxall was a great experience from beginning to end.
-We took on eight weaners in March – four Landrace, two Large Whites and two Saddlebacks.
-After five months in our paddock, four went to the farmer next door and we’ve kept four for Mud Dock Café.
-Their sausages, loin, belly, shoulder and chops will be on the specials board from next week.
+We took on eight weaners in March 2015 – four Landrace, two Large Whites and two Saddlebacks.
+After five months in our paddock, four went to the farmer next door and we kept four for Mud Dock Café.
+Their sausages, loin, belly, shoulder and chops soon made it on to the specials board and were a big hit.

-Although it was sad to see them go we knew all along that we were rearing them for pork and that they weren’t pets.
-Having said that, I loved spending time with them.
+Although it was sad to see our pigs go, we knew all along that we were rearing them for pork and that they weren’t pets.
+Having said that, we loved spending time with them.
 Princess loved having her tummy tickled and would roll over as soon as she saw me, Rose (in the photo) never stopped grunting, squealing and barking – she was the noisy one.
 Beauty and Stripe, the Saddleback Sisters, kept to themselves a bit more but joined in galloping and barking around the paddock with the others.